PragmaticFlow/NBomber.Docs/docs/nbomber-enterprise/nbomber-cluster.md

 - **You want to get a flexible scenario placement strategy among available nodes.** With this feature, you can specify the placement for each scenario in the cluster.
 For example, you want to test some web service by running the `Create User` scenario on one group of nodes but the `Read User` scenario on the second.
 And on the third group of nodes, you run `Publish message to Kafka` scenario.

+- **You want to run tests from different geographical regions to verify the latency.**

 ## What NBomber Cluster provides?

 - It can run multiple scenarios on multiple nodes with flexible topology (scenario placement strategy).